DevExpress-Examples/reporting-web-mvc-viewer-clustering/Readme.md

 * [DefaultWebDocumentViewerContainer.UseFileDocumentStorage](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.Web.WebDocumentViewer.DefaultWebDocumentViewerContainer.UseFileDocumentStorage.overloads)
 * [DefaultWebDocumentViewerContainer.UseFileExportedDocumentStorage](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.Web.WebDocumentViewer.DefaultWebDocumentViewerContainer.UseFileExportedDocumentStorage.overloads)

 The first method parameter is the path to the shared folder.
-The second method parameter is the [StorageSynchronizationMode.InterProcess](xref:https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.Web.WebDocumentViewer.StorageSynchronizationMode) enumeration value.
+The second method parameter is the [StorageSynchronizationMode.InterProcess](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.Web.WebDocumentViewer.StorageSynchronizationMode) enumeration value.

 The methods instructs reporting components to use a file storage for reports, documents and exported documents.

-The [DefaultWebDocumentViewerContainer.UseCachedReportSourceBuilder](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.Web.WebDocumentViewer.DefaultWebDocumentViewerContainer.UseCachedReportSourceBuilder) method forces the Document Viewer and Report Designer's Preview to use the [](xref:DevExpress.XtraReports.Web.CachedReportSourceWeb) instance as the report source.
+The [DefaultWebDocumentViewerContainer.UseCachedReportSourceBuilder](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.Web.WebDocumentViewer.DefaultWebDocumentViewerContainer.UseCachedReportSourceBuilder) method forces the Document Viewer and Report Designer's Preview to use the [CachedReportSourceWeb](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.Web.CachedReportSourceWeb) instance as the report source.

 > The application uses the following folders to store reports, documents and exported documents:
 >